InOr3p/obsidian-notes/COD/XSS (Cross-Site Scripting).md

 Note that the attacker's payload doesn't close the `src` attribute, which is left *dangling*.
 When a browser parses the response, it will look ahead until it encounters a single quotation mark to terminate the attribute.

+The consequence of the attack is that the attacker can capture part of the application's response following the injection point, which might contain sensitive data.

 ## Content Security Policy (CSP)

 CSP is a browser security mechanism that works by restricting the resources (such as scripts and images) that a page can load and restricting whether a page can be framed by other pages.